gigerbytes/simulate_a_self_driving_car/README.md

-# How_to_simulate_a_self_driving_car
-This is the code for "How to Simulate a Self-Driving Car" by Siraj Raval on Youtube

 ## Overview

-This is the code for [this](https://youtu.be/EaY5QiZwSP4) video on Youtube by Siraj Raval.
+This repository contains code to train a CNN model for a self driving car and run it on a simulator.
+The model is built on python, tensorflow and keras.

+### The Simulator
 We're going to use Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim) as a testbed for training an autonomous car.

-## Dependencies
+## Installation and Dependencies

 You can install all dependencies by running one of the following commands